paulscherrerinstitute/asynPythonDriver/README.rst

      */
     asynPythonDriverConfigure(const char *portName, const char *pythonModule, int numParams)

+.. note:: The last argument *numParams* can be omitted for asyn 4.32+.

 PythonDriver
 ------------
 ``PythonDriver`` is a base class that implements the connection between EPICS database and asynPortDriver parameter table.
 There are two steps for the derived class to define this connection.